Concept | Monitoring model performance and drift in production#

 When a machine learning model is deployed in production, it can start degrading in quality fast and without warning.
 Therefore, we need to monitor models in production in a way that alerts us to potential problems and lets us reassure stakeholders that our AI project is under control.

-For example, let’s say we have a credit card fraud analysis project where we’ve designed a model to predict fraud, and we deployed our model to production.
+For example, let’s say we have a credit card fraud analysis project where we’ve designed a model to predict fraud and deployed it into production.

 Initially, we were satisfied with the model’s performance.
 Later on, we noticed drops in the active model’s performance metrics like AUC, precision, and recall.
 However, monitoring models in production should include more than just reviewing a metrics dashboard.